swcarpentry/training-course/_submissions/round-09/3/2014-05-15-assessment-on-shell-paths.md

 **Question 2**

-The `pwd` (&#8220;present working directory&#8221;) command tells you your current location in the directory tree.
-Find and navigate to your user account&#8217;s Desktop folder with `cd` using two different routes.
+The `pwd` ("present working directory") command tells you your current location in the directory tree.
+Find and navigate to your user account's Desktop folder with `cd` using two different routes.
 Then run `pwd` and show the output.

  [1]: http://teaching.software-carpentry.org/2014/05/06/concept-map-shell-paths "Shell Paths Concept Map"